CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     4. No “X” should be activated in the header bar, if a "Translation" workflow and a "Translation with GlobalLink" workflow are selected (multi-selection)
+7. Open the "Running" section in Workflow App.
+    1. “X Cancel” should be available in three-dot-menu, if a "Translation with GlobalLink" workflow is selected
+    2. “X Cancel” should be available in three-dot-menu, if two "Translation with GlobalLink" workflows are selected (multi-selection)
+    3. “X Cancel” should **not** be available in three-dot-menu, if a "Translation" workflow is selected
+    4. “X Cancel” should **not** be available in three-dot-menu, if a "Translation" workflow and a "Translation with GlobalLink" workflow are selected (multi-selection)
+8. **Break it:** Change, for example `globalLink.key` to some invalid value like adding a `-` (minus) as first character.
+This will cause subsequent calls to GlobalLink to fail.
+Note, that "speed now matters", thus quickly proceed with the next step, as otherwise the communication error may cause other effects.
-7. Select both "Translation with GlobalLink" workflows and click the “X”
+9. Select both "Translation with GlobalLink" workflows and click the “X” (either in Workflow App or Control Room, as you like)
     1. A dialog should pop
-8. Confirm the dialog
+10. Confirm the dialog
     1. The dialog should close
     2. The “X” should appear disabled in the header bar
     3. in the _Workflow App_, the workflows' icons should change (now they have